Porting Mbed OS requires the following hardware:

 - A USB cable to connect the evaluation board to your development PC.

-Note: The new target needs a unique board ID.
+Note: If you intend to release a new target to the Mbed community, it needs a unique four-digit hexadecimal identifier called a Platform ID.
 To get one, please contact your technical account manager or email our support team.

 If there is no interface MCU on the board you may also need: